The Warning About Russia From The House Intel Chairman is a Big Deal

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-MSNBC - Congressman's national security threat statement relates to Russian military capability https://www.youtube.com/watch?v=KkV5TFsLzFI&ab_channel=MSNBC
+1. MSNBC - Congressman's national security threat statement relates to Russian military capability

 For more great content, visit www.TheNewAmerican.com